eudard/CasaOS-LocalAI-AppStore/README.md

 - Then click `Add` to submit and Wait for the installation to finish.
 Done!

 > **NOTE: Custom Appstore is only supported on CasaOS version [0.4.4](https://blog.casaos.io/blog/32.html) and above. **

+**Manual install**

+Another method is simply download desired app docker-compose.yml file and upload it to your CasaOS dashboard by open `App Store` and click to `Custom Install` button located on the top right.

 ## Supporting/Sponsoring this project